Planning family holidays with kids

 Also pack swim nappies if your child isn’t toilet trained.

 Check out local guide books or national park websites before deciding on a spot for your bushwalking holiday.
-These guides describe walking trails in the area and can help you decide whether they’re too steep or hard.
+These guides describe walking trails in the area and can help you decide whether they’re suitable for nature walks with children.
 Many national parks have paths designed for wheelchairs and prams.

 If your walks will be longer than half an hour, make sure you pack a first aid kit, sunscreen, wet weather gear, insect repellent and some food and water.
 Always tell someone where you’re going, and carry a fully charged mobile phone.
 If you’re planning to go off the beaten track, you could look into taking an emergency beacon.

 Choose a location where you can be sure kids can see and do exciting things like spotting local wildlife.
-Always choose a spot where you can keep an eye on your kids.
-Be prepared with wet weather gear, sunscreen, first aid, games and books.
+Always choose a spot where you can keep an eye on kids.
+Be prepared with wet weather gear, sunscreen, insect repellent, first aid, games and books.

 There are lots of caravan and camping grounds in Australia with child-friendly facilities like playgrounds, pools and water parks.